wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Generally, the following requesters may access driving records from the MVA:

-• Requesters armed with a written consent signed by the driver
+• Requesters armed with written consent signed by the driver

 • Requesters armed with a court order or subpoena